 The day before

-Dress code: It’s always best to wear something smart, even if the employer is a casual startup or a car mechanic.
+Dress code: It’s always best to wear something smart, even if the employer is a casual startup, or if your interview is online.
 ‘Smart’ is open to interpretation, and you should always wear what makes you most comfortable, but don’t let your appearance speak louder than your words.
-Make sure your shoes are clean, your clothes fit correctly, and that your accessories are subtle.
+Make sure you look clean, your clothes fit correctly, and that any accessories are subtle.
 Dressing one level above the job you’re applying for shows a desire to succeed.
 Don’t be afraid to seek a second opinion about your outfit choice from a friend or relative.

 Things to bring with you: You may need to bring a portfolio of work, a passport to prove you have the right to work in this country, or your CV.
 Check you have everything and make sure it’s ready the day before, so you won’t forget it.